 So how do you keep bugs out of your tent?

-It’s not easy, but it can be done by controlling scents, lighting food sources, and using the proper bug repellents.
+To keep insects out of your tent start by controlling scents, using low lighting, removing food sources, and using the proper bug repellents.
 You can also use some insect repellents that are Deet based but this will mainly repel mosquitos.
 Other manufactured chemicals can be used to encircle your tent to keep ground-based insects away but be sure they are safe for the environment.

 The pesky little creatures swarm about your head, around your food, and sometimes like to make camp with you in your tent.
 It can not only be annoying to hear a buzz in your ear when you’re trying to get some much-needed rest, but it can be dangerous.
 Mosquitos and ticks can carry with them diseases that can have repercussions much farther than ruining your trip.

 Bugs have their purpose, though.
 They’re an integral part of the circle of life for the wilderness.
 They’re the food for some of the other critters you may welcome the sight of when you’re out in the woods.
 Though you can’t exterminate them all, you can do your best to keep them from the privacy and solace of your tent.

 The debris around your tent can act as a home base or a food source for a lot of insects.

 The best way to ensure your own designated turf isn’t overtaken is to start by avoiding the places they like most.
 Rotting logs, still water, and light posts are some of the worst places you can opt to make camp near.
 All of these things offer bugs exactly what they need to flourish.

 Keep your tent away from water

 Camping by lakes has its allure, though, and lights are important to help guide your way.
 Keeping a reasonable distance from the lake is a good start.
 It’s also important to avoid any standing puddles.